GG-Brian/catastropher-app/README.md

-## Brief project usage instructions   development user manual
+## Brief project usage instructions   user manual

 0. If any errors are found through these next steps, the installation of NodeJs might be needed (might also be needed to install Ionic framework).
 Both packages are carefully detailed on the next section.